 Other Cybersecurity Risks for Hospitals

 Devices are becoming more and more connected every single day.
-Atif Ghauri, CTO at Harjavec Group, a global information security company, warns about the Internet of Things (IoT) risk in healthcare.
+Atif Ghauri, CTO at Harjavec Group, a global information security company, warns about the Internet of Things (IoT) risk in the 2017 Heathcare Cybersecurity Report from Cybersecurity Ventures.

 “Knowing your disease history, physical limitations, and other personal details exposes everyone to risks,” Ghauri comments.
 “Consider the IoT risks alone – healthcare compromises could result in fatality from a compromised WiFi heart pump or a dysfunctional smart bed in the surgery room.
 It’s scary stuff.”

 On top of IoT risks, the value of medical records has significantly increased compared to financial records.
-On the black market, financial records go for about $50 per chart compared to $1 for stolen financial information.
+On the black market, medical records go for $50 to $60 per chart compared to $1 for stolen financial information.
 Why?
 It takes a single phone call to cancel a credit or debit card.
 Having the medical records of an individual allows cybercriminals to commit insurance fraud, buy drugs or medical equipment, or steal an identity.